without Internet Explorer,

 in 1280 x 960 resolution

-There is a certain irony to Symphorce, or at least it comes off as ironic given that it rarely proves that a band diverge so completely to its founding purpose.
+There is a certain irony to Symphorce, or at least it comes off as ironic given that it rarely proves to be the case that a band diverges so completely from its so-called founding purpose.
 It was the original conception of fairly renowned vocalist Andy Franck, who was also brought in as Brainstorm's principle vocal persona at around the time that this band trotted out their mixed bag of a debut.
-But while this band was supposedly the brainchild of a vocalist that also happened to join in with an older and better known outfit, the reality is that Symphorce comes off as a mere afterthought is just about every possible sense.
+But while this band was supposedly the brainchild of a vocalist that also happened to join in with an older and better known outfit, the reality is that Symphorce comes off as a mere afterthought in just about every possible sense.
 Naturally with any band that would have a fairly extensive catalog before falling apart, this lack of seriousness actually has a variety of different manifestations as far as their studio work is concerned, and their sophomore effort Sinctuary is one of the easier ones to digest.

 As an album, this one is marked by a number of firsts and lasts, all of them contributing to the overall sound in ways that explain where it goes right and wrong, and it just barely manages more of the former than the latter.
 This is the first album to feature guitarist Cede Dupont, arguably one of the weakest guitarists ever to hit the power metal scene at the climax of the revival period of the early 2000s, and he proves to be fairly out of place among the rest of the fold.
 His riffs tend to be on the lazy side, sounding more like a groovy hodgepodge of hard rock and groove metal influences, and sporting a fairly mechanical sound.
 Occasionally he'll rip out a half-decent guitar solo, but there's nothing on here technique-wise that even approaches 90% of what Germany was putting forth at this point.
 This is also the last album to feature keyboardist H.P.
 Walter, and his presence alongside a fairly 80s oriented production sound and a cleaner, more consistent vocal job out of Franck tilts this album heavily in favor of the retro-character of bands like Chinchilla, Angel Dust and Metalium.